-When the wooden bridges, soundboard and back posts of a piano swell with the summer humidity, the pitch of the strings will rise.
+The fact is, there isn’t a piano made that will stay in tune if it is exposed to dramatic swings in humidity.
+The soundboard, bridges, back posts and pinblock of every piano are made of wood and those wood components swell with rising summer humidity and shrink with winter dryness.
 Unfortunately, because the strings are all different lengths, the pitch does not rise evenly.
 The reverse happens when the heat comes on in the fall and the inside air starts to dry out.
 The shrinking wood will allow the tension to come off the strings and the pitch drops accordingly.

 Piano technicians know from experience, that pianos in concert halls, which are tuned throughout the year will always follow a predictable pattern.
-When the season starts in the early fall, the piano will be slightly above pitch from the summer humidity.
-Throughout the fall the pitch of the piano will have dropped a little each time they come back to tune.
+When the season starts in the early fall, the piano will be above pitch from the summer humidity.
+Throughout the fall the pitch of the piano will drop a little each time between tunings.
 This goes on until the spring when the humidity starts to rise.
 From that point on, each time they return they will find the piano has crept up in pitch and has to be brought back down to concert pitch.
 This continues until the fall and then the whole cycle starts over again.

 Uncontrolled humidity swings can do more harm to a piano than just affecting the tuning.
 High summer humidity and extreme winter dryness can cause cracks in the soundboard and bridges.
 The cracks will appear in the winter when the wood shrinks but the high summer humidity may have been the cause, as the wood crushed together when it expanded only to separate when it dried out later.
 Extremes in humidity can also lead to sluggish or sticking action components.
 I always get the most calls to fix sticking keys in the dead of winter and during a summer heat wave.